idvorkin/idvorkin.github.io/_posts/2017-11-04-clean-architecture.markdown

 title: "Clean Architecture"
 date: "2017-11-04 10:28:05 Pacific Daylight Time"
 tags:
-    - book
+    - book-notes
     - software engineering
 ---

 Architecture is the highest level of abstraction that models a software system.
-The architecture is composed from modules, which are composed from code.
+The architecture is composed from modules, which are composed of objects, which are composed of functions.
 Design is applied to each of these layers, and when executed successfully results in a system that is easy to build and maintain.
 Clean architecture discusses designs at a high level, which like architecture is highly useful.
 On the topic of architecture, the software industry's use of the word architect is confusing.
 The construction analog of a "software architect" is a "structural engineer" and the software equivalent of a "construction architect" is a product manager.

 Get (Clean architecture)[https://www.amazon.com/dp/0134494164/] on Amazon.
 <!-- TOC -->